sound-doodle/sound-doodle.github.io/docs/index.md

 The purpose of this app would be to allow a user to layer midi sound files to create his or her own music and to collaborate with friends.

-The user will be able to choose from a sound bank of instruments such as drums or keyboard and create music using the touch screen of the device.
-The app will allow the user to add instruments to the recording using free record or drag and drop to a grid to create a full band experience.
+The user will be able to choose from a sound bank of instruments such as drums or keyboard to create music using the touch screen of the device.
+The app will allow the user to add instruments to the recording timeline using drag and drop to a time grid.
+Future releases will allow users to record audio.